ruuda/rcl/README.md

    that can be referenced from a single consistent entry point, in the same way that Nix enables this for [Nixpkgs][nixpkgs].

+RCL can be used through the `rcl` command-line tool that can export documents to JSON and [other formats][output].
+It can also be used through a native Python module, with an interface similar to the json module.

 > [!WARNING]
 > While RCL is usable, it is still in an early exploratory stage with frequent
 > breaking changes.
 This is a hobby project without stability promise.